m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 ### DNS-based content delivery

 Content Distribution Networks (CDNs) also use DNS-based techniques to distribute content but using more complex strategies.
 For example CDNs distribute the load amongst multiple servers at a single location, but also distribute these servers across the world.
-When accessing the name of the service using DNS, the CDN computes the ‘nearest edge server’ and returns its IP address to the DNS client.
+When accessing the name of the service using DNS, the CDN computes the ‘nearest edge server' and returns its IP address to the DNS client.
 It uses sophisticated techniques based on network topology and current link characteristics to determine the nearest server.
-This results in the content being moved ‘closer’ to the DNS client which increases responsiveness and availability.
+This results in the content being moved ‘closer' to the DNS client which increases responsiveness and availability.
 CDNs can react quickly to changes in link characteristics as their TTL is lower than that in RRDNS.

 ### Fast-Flux Service Networks

 The previous two strategies provide reliability, scalability and resilience, which is great for larger websites.
 However, this also benefits spammers.
 Since using these techniques, a DNS request receives multiple A records (each containing a different IP address), this makes it harder to shut down online scams, as if even one IP address is functional, the scam is still working.
 Similarly, spreading across several servers makes the shutdown of these scams more complex!

 Fast-Flux Service Networks (FFSN) is an extension of the ideas behind RRDNS and CDN.
-As its name suggests, it is based on a ‘rapid’ change in DNS answers, with a TTL lower than that of RRDNS and CDN.
+As its name suggests, it is based on a ‘rapid' change in DNS answers, with a TTL lower than that of RRDNS and CDN.
 One key difference between FFSN and the other methods is that after the TTL expires, it returns a different set of A records from a larger set of compromised machines.
 These compromised machines act as proxies between the incoming request and control node/mothership, forming a resilient, robust, one-hop overlay network.

 ![](https://assets.omscs.io/notes/0190.png)